-The bare minimum approach taken to finishes by less fastidious manufacturers of cheaply engineered floors, typically reduces a floors lifespan at best to 6 years or less, they frequently need refinishing within 1 to 2 years.
-You will never replicate the factory finish, and the brushed surface texture of the wood applied by most factories today, along with the micro-bevels at the sides and ends of each plank or piece of parquet, will be removed when the floor is sanded as part of the refinishing process.
+The bare minimum approach taken to finishes by less fastidious manufacturers of cheaply engineered floors, typically reduces a floors lifespan at best to 6 years or less, they frequently need refinishing within 2 to 3 years.
+You will never replicate the factory finish.
+The brushed surface texture of the wood, along with the micro-bevels at the sides and ends of each plank or piece of parquet, will be destroyed when the floor is sanded as part of the refinishing process.

 An Element7 Varnish Finish

 The varnish finish applied to an Element7 Benchmark floor is an environmentally friendly water-based varnish, cured and abraded between each of its 8-coat application.
 This varnish has inbuilt elasticity and therefore does not crack.

 The majority of our floors are specified with this finish as it is incredibly durable, easy to clean and requires the least maintenance.
 Cleaning is easy, use a damp cloth to spot clean, or a pH neutral wood floor soap solution and flat mop to damp clean the whole floor.
 If the floor is subject to heavy commercial traffic, a top-up revival solution can be applied every 8 to 10 years, though in normal residential environments this is not necessary.
 This world-class 8-coat finish is exclusive to Element7, it lasts for decades, without the need for refinishing.

 Coloured floors are an Element7 speciality.
 The most commonly used hardwood floor colouring processes use stains.
 At Element7 we do not use stains because they react with wood.
 Therefore, as each batch of wood has different tannin and mineral content, so each batch reacts differently to the same stain, producing substantial differences in colour from one batch to another.
 This is why floor samples so often differ far too much from the floor delivered.
 Also stains fade, they are not colourfast, and will need refinishing every few years.